Jephthah: Biblical account

 but he holds out for a more permanent and a broader position, and the elders agree that, provided Jephthah succeeds in defeating Ammon, he will be their permanent chieftain.
 On behalf of Israel as a whole and in reliance on the might of God the Judge, Jephthah challenges the Ammonites.
 Jephthah swears an oath:

-"... and whatever [footnote: Or whoever] comes out from the doors of my house to meet me when I return in peace from the Ammonites shall be the 's, and I will offer it [footnote: Or him] up for a burnt offering.
+whatever [footnote: Or whoever] comes out from the doors of my house to meet me when I return in peace from the Ammonites shall be the 's, and I will offer it [footnote: Or him] up for a burnt offering.